Marquis de Sade: Justine: Production

 After working on the film The Blood of Fu Manchu, producer Harry Alan Towers and director Jesús Franco wanted to make a film more aimed at an adult audience.
 Following Franco's desire to make an erotic film, Towers began writing a script based on Justine ou les malheurs de la vertu.
 The film had a budget that was less than one million dollars but was still Franco's highest budget film at the time.

 Rosemary Dexter was originally intended to portray Justine, but only appears briefly in the role of Claudine.
 Romina Power's role in the film was forced on Franco by a Hollywood financer, which angered Franco as he felt that Power lacked the acting experience and sensuality that the role required.
-Franco altered the story to fit her, which diluted the essence of de Sade's original story.
+Franco altered the story to fit her, which he felt diluted the essence of de Sade's original story.

+Filming took place in Franco's home country of Spain, in and around Barcelona.
+Locations included Palau Nacional, Montjuïc Castle, Park Güell, Plaça del Rei, and Plaça de Sant Felip Neri.
+The film was shot in English, and later dubbed in Italian and German.

 Release

 Marquis de Sade: Justine was released in Italy on 3 April 1969 and in West Germany on 13 June 1969.
-The film was heavily censored on its release with running times ranging from 120, 105, 93 and 90 minutes.
+In the United States, the film was distributed by American International Pictures.
+The film was heavily censored on its initial release with running times ranging from 120, 105, 93 and 90 minutes.
+However, the digital 2023 4K region free release of the film is now presented in a brand-new restoration from the uncensored original camera negative with Dolby Vision HDR and is loaded with extras, including the alternate "deadly sanctuary" cut in the first time ever.